JuliaLang/julia/doc/stdlib/base.rst

    byte arrays check for a byte-order marker in the first two bytes, and do not include it in the resulting string.)

+   Note that the resulting ``UTF16String`` data is terminated by NULL codepoint (16-bit zero), which is not treated as a character in the string, so that it can be passed directly to external functions requiring NULL-terminated data.
+This NULL is appended automatically by the `utf16(s)` conversion function.
+If you have a ``Uint16`` array ``A`` that is already NULL terminated valid UTF-16 data, then you can instead use `UTF16String(A)`` to construct the string without making a copy of the data and treating the NULL as a terminator rather than as part of the string.

 .. function:: is_valid_utf16(s) -> Bool

    Returns true if the string or ``Uint16`` array is valid UTF-16.